Burning (2018 film)

-Burning (Korean: 버닝) is a 2018 South Korean-Japanese psychological thriller film co-written, produced, and directed by Lee Chang-dong.
+Burning (Korean: 버닝) is a 2018 psychological thriller film co-written, produced, and directed by Lee Chang-dong.
 The film is based on the short story "Barn Burning" from The Elephant Vanishes by Haruki Murakami, with elements inspired by William Faulkner's story of the same name.
 It stars Yoo Ah-in, Steven Yeun, and Jeon Jong-seo.
 The plot depicts a young deliveryman, Jong-su (Yoo), who runs into his childhood friend, Hae-mi (Jeon).
-They soon meet an enigmatic young man named Ben (Yeun), whom Jong-su becomes suspicious of and begins to believe Hae-mi is in danger.
+They soon meet an enigmatic young man named Ben (Yeun), whom Jong-su becomes suspicious of, and he begins to believe Hae-mi is in danger.